Welcome to the home page of Dr. Douglas Berger in Tokyo

 These papers can be read on the Medical Papers page.

 Dr. Berger also sponsors the Douglas M. Berger Psychopharmacology Research Fellowship in Japan for foreign psychiatry residents or Ph.D. candidates to study a clinical psychopharmacology topic related to psychiatric treatment in Japan in collaboration with a Japanese host scientist; and a portion of the counseling proceeds are donated to the Rockefeller University Neuroscience Research Department in New York City.

 Dr. Berger is a graduate of New York Medical College where he obtained his Medical Doctor's (M.D.) degree.
-He then completed a 4-year residency program in psychiatry at the New York Medical College Department of Psychiatry and qualified as an American Board-Certified Psychiatrist (Certificate No. 34086).
-He also completed a fellowship in Psychosomatic Medicine at the Albert Einstein College of Medicine.
+He then completed a 4-year residency program in psychiatry at the New York Medical College Department of Psychiatry and qualified as an American Board-Certified Psychiatrist.
+He has also completed a fellowship in Psychosomatic Medicine at the Albert Einstein College of Medicine.
 Now based in Tokyo, Dr. Berger had served on the Faculty of the Albert Einstein College of Medicine Department of Psychiatry in New York as an Assistant Professor of Psychiatry.

 Dr. Berger's American Board Certification in Psychiatry (Certificate No. 34086) can be verified through the web site of the American Board of Psychiatry and Neurology, or the web site of the American Board of Medical Specialties (you first have to register to use this service, then enter name as: Douglas Berger in the search).
 You can also click here to see a cached version of Dr. Berger's Board Certification search results from the American Board of Psychiatry and Neurology website, or click here to see a cached version of Dr. Berger's Board Certification search results from the American Board of Medical Specialties website.